 The streets filled with water and there was no way you could walk or even drive through the flash flood.
 I wasn’t near the drain to see how high the water rose but I’m sure it looked like a raging river!

-4. Catania, Sicily, Italy
+4. Catania, Sicily, Italy – day trips in Sicily

-And since our long stay we’ve been back to Catania (by car) more than ten times!
+And since our long stay, we’ve been back to Catania (by car) more than ten times!

-Fortunate for us, we made friends with some lovely Italians/Sicilians that live in Catania so we were able to enjoy non-touristy eateries, local ‘tours.’
+Fortunately for us, we made friends with some lovely Italians/Sicilians that live in Catania so we were able to enjoy non-touristy eateries, local ‘tours.’

 But regardless as to whether or not you get a local tour of Catania, the city is amazingly beautiful

-When I first walked around the city I saw quite a bit of graffiti, grim and dirt but after several days my first observations changed.
+When I first walked around the city I saw quite a bit of graffiti, grim, and dirt but after several days my first observations changed.
 The graffiti and dirt seemed to fade away and I saw the city with new eyes.
 Catania is like nothing I’ve seen before – it has a special feel to it…a feel I enjoyed feeling over and over!

 5. Mount Etna

 The first time we ventured to the lookout point was in April and there was no snow.
 It was numbing cold and extremely windy but no sign of the white stuff.
-At the lookout point you can opt to take a gondola to a higher lookout point or walk around and spend time in a massive crater.
+At the lookout point, you can opt to take a gondola to a higher lookout point or walk around and spend time in a massive crater.

 The gondola ride was around 80 euros each so we decided the view we had was good enough.
 There’s no way to get to the actual summit so the need to be higher with a lighter wallet didn’t appeal to us.